Phoenix009/Notes/WiSe'23/Software_Engineering/Non-Functional Properties.md

 ## Overview:
-We have out configuration space which represent every possible configuration/feature-selection.
+We have our configuration space which represent every possible configuration/feature-selection.
 $$|C| = \mathcal{O}(2^{|F|})$$
 ### 1. Measurement:
 - The goal is to measure non-functional properties via sampling